david16correa/LBM-experiments/16 squirmers/README.md

 # Squirmers

-The aim of this experiment is to verify the engine reproduces the flow fields expected from static squirmers.
+The aim of this experiment is to verify the engine reproduces the flow fields expected from squirmers.